shorebirdtech/handbook/onboarding.md

 # Day you join
 * There will be some tax paperwork to sign and identity verification to do before you're legally allowed to start working.
 Eric and Rippling will walk you through that.
+* Eric will need to add you to the GitHub org as a Member or Owner if needed.

+# Days after you join
+* A corporate credit card will be delivered later this week if you need any other equipment.

 ## Accounts